Friends of Oaks Park

 Dog Owners and Grazing Sheep

-Sometimes there are sheep in the park, which graze the grass and fertilise it naturally.
+Sometimes there are sheep grazing in fields near the park.
 If you are a dog owner please read the important Notice.

 Download Notice